Kuandian Manchu Autonomous County: Administrative divisions

-Xialuhe Korean Ethnic Township

-Xialuhe Korean Ethnic Township is the county's sole ethnic township.
+The only one ethnic township is Xialuhe Korean Ethnic Township (下露河朝鲜族乡; 하로하조선족향).

 Geography

 Kuandian occupies the eastern half of Dandong City and is situated among the Changbai Mountains, on the northwest (right) bank of middle-lower reaches of the Yalu River, across which it borders the North Korean provinces of North Pyongan and Chagang.
 Domestically, it borders Ji'an (Jilin) to the northeast, Fengcheng to the west, Benxi to the northwest, and Huanren County to the north.
 It has a total area of 6193.7 km2 and 216.5 km of the Sino-Korean border.

 Climate

 Kuandian has a monsoon-influenced humid continental climate (Köppen Dwa) characterised by very warm, humid summers, due to the monsoon, and long, cold, and very dry winters, due to the Siberian anticyclone.
 The four seasons here are distinctive.
 A majority of the annual rainfall occurs in July and August.
 The monthly 24-hour average temperatures ranges from −11.3 °C in January to 22.6 °C in July, while the annual mean is 7.5 °C. Due to the mountainous location, temperatures tend to be cooler, and summer rainfall is heavier.
 The average relative humidity is 71%, and the frost-free period is 140 days.